-In alignment with our Ākonga Profile, students are awarded points for
+In alignment with our $\bar{\mathsf{A}}$ konga Profile,

+students are awarded points for

-- > exemplifying the school values, - being engaged in their learning in the classroom, - > participating in extra and co curricular activities, - > completing service for the school and/or community and - completing school-wide programmes such as Digital Literacy and Careers Exploration.
+- > Exemplifying the school values, - Being engaged in their learning in the classroom, - Participating in extra and cocurricular activities, - Completing service for the school and/or community and - Completing school-wide programmes such as Digital Literacy and Careers Exploration.

-Once they achieve a certain number of points, they get a Bronze award, followed by a Silver and then Gold Ākonga Passport award.
+Students track these in their passport and once they achieve 15 points they get a Bronze award, followed by a Silver (30 points) and then Gold (50 Points) Ākonga Passport award.